On the K-theory of $\mathbb{Z}$-categories: Introduction

-We see in Proposition \ref{propeq} that the category $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$ is equivalent to $\operatorname{Mod}$-$\cA(\cC)$, where $\operatorname{Mod}$-$\cA(\cC)$ denotes the category of unital right modules.
-Let $\cC$ be a Noetherian or an $n$-coherent category.
-Is the ring $\cA(\cC)$ also Noetherian or $n$-coherent?
-We answer this question in the case that $\cA(\cC)$ has unit or equivalently when $\cC$ has finite objects.
-We prove in Proposition \ref{catring} that $\cC$ is a Noetherian ($n$-coherent or regular $n$-coherent) $\Z$-linear category with finite objects if and only if $\cA(\cC)$ is a Noetherian (strong $n$-coherent or $n$-regular and strong $n$-coherent) ring with unit.
+We see in Proposition \ref{propeq} that the category $\operatorname{Fun}(\cC^{op}, \operatorname{Ab})$ is equivalent to $\operatorname{Mod}$-$\cA(\cC)$, where $\operatorname{Mod}$-$\cA(\cC)$ denotes the category of unital right modules over $\cA(\cC)$.
+Furthermore, in Proposition \ref{catring}, we prove that $\cC$ is a $\Z$-linear category with finitely many objects then a $\cC$ is right Noetherian ($n$-coherent or regular $n$-coherent) if and only if $\cA(\cC)$ is (strong $n$-coherent or $n$-regular and strong $n$-coherent).
+We use Proposition \ref{catring} and results for rings in order to obtain information about the K-theory of a $\Z$-linear category.
+These results are not completely original but the way to obtain them is.